The members of the WSLHD Board are appointed by the NSW Minister for Health for a term of up to four years.

 MBBS, MPHEd, FRACGP, FAICD

-Di is a general practitioner with a longstanding involvement in primary healthcare reform and the development of new service and care models including HealthOne, and Connecting Care.
+Di is a general practitioner with a longstanding involvement in primary healthcare reform and the development of new service and care models including HealthOne, Connecting Care and Integrated Care.

-She chairs the Western Sydney Primary Health Network, WentWest, which works collaboratively with the LHD to improve planning, coordination and integration of care in the community and across the hospital-community interface.
+She chairs the Western Sydney Primary Health Network, WentWest Ltd, which works in partnership with the LHD to improve community needs assessment, planning, coordination and integration of care in the community and across the hospital-community interface.

-A conjoint professor in the Department of General Practice, Western Sydney University, Di is co-chair of the Agency for Clinical Innovation's General Practice Advisory Group.
-She is a past board member of the Royal Australian College of General Practitioners and NSW faculty chair; and the past chair of the NSW General Practice Advisory Council.
+A conjoint professor in the Department of General Practice, Western Sydney University, Di is the Chair of the NSW&ACT PHN Council and Co-Chair of the Agency for Clinical Innovation's General Practice Advisory Group.
+She is a board member of the NSW and ACT Faculty of the Royal Australian College of General Practitioners.
+Di chaired the NSW General Practice Council advising the Minister between 2004 and 2011, and nationally, was a member of the RACGP Council, General Practice Education and Training Board and the Australian Medicare Local Alliance Board.

 Dr Andrew Pesce